Patrickdoranlearning/hortitrack/PLANS.md

 *   **Dual Photo Types:**
     *   **Grower Photos:** For internal use.
 A visual log to track the batch's progress, health, and size over its lifecycle.
 Helps standardize production techniques.
-    *   **Sales Photos:** "Glamour shots" of market-ready batches to be used by the sales team and shown to customers in a future portal.
+    *   **Sales Photos:** "Glamour shots" of market-ready batches to be used by the sales team and shown to customers in the B2B portal.
 *   **Implementation:**
     *   Add a "Take Photo" option after scanning a batch or from the batch details screen.
     *   Use the device's camera.